cyriljoshua020/Agile-Tracking-System/README.md

-# Agile Tracking System Capstone
+# Agile Tracking System

 A React.js-based web application to manage and track agile software development workflows.
-This project is developed as part of an educational capstone to demonstrate modern front-end architecture, routing, context API usage, and component-based design.
+This project is developed to demonstrate modern front-end architecture, routing, context API usage, and component-based design.

 ## 🚀 Features